gschmutz/stream-processing-workshop/05c-stream-processing-using-ksql/README.md

 KSQL is a SQL like dialect, but instead of reading from static tables, as you know from using it with databases, in KSQL we mostly read from data streams.
 In the Kafka world, a data stream is available through a Kafka topic.

-ksqlDB can be used for doing ad-hoc queries as well as running continous queries in the background.
-Let's first doing some ad-hoc queries to familiarize ourselves with the data on the `truck_position` topic.
+ksqlDB can be used for doing ad-hoc queries as well as running continuous queries in the background.
+Let's first doing some ad-hoc queries to familiarise ourselves with the data on the `truck_position` topic.

 ### Give the truck_position topic a structure